openshift/assisted-service/docs/hive-integration/README.md

 More details on conditions is available [here](kube-api-conditions.md)

+The InfraEnv can be created without a Cluster Deployment reference for late binding flow.
+More information is available [here](./late-binding.md).

 ### [NMStateConfig](../../api/v1beta1/nmstate_config_types.go)
 The NMStateConfig contains network configuration that will applied on the hosts.
 See NMState repository [here](https://github.com/nmstate/nmstate).